-1. Safari.
-From Masai Mara National Reserve to Lake Nakuru National Park, Kenya has some of the best safari country in all of Africa.
+From Masai Mara National Reserve to Lake Nakuru National Park, Kenya has some of the best safari countries in all of Africa.
 Bounce down the rustic dirt road of the parks to see Africa’s “Big Five” animals up close, or go luxe and spend your time in a five-star treehouse resort.

-2. Hospitality.
 Kenyan hospitality is like nothing you have ever experienced.
-Family, community and sharing are key elements of Kenyan culture, and you’ll find yourself welcomed into the community anywhere you go.
+Family, community, and sharing are key elements of Kenyan culture, and you’ll find yourself welcomed into the community anywhere you go.
 If it’s friendliness you’re looking for, head to Kenya.

 Need a place to stay in Nairobi?
 Click here for best deals.

-4. Mount Kenya.
 If Kilimanjaro isn’t in your travel plans, head to Kenya’s highest peak.
-Mount Kenya is the second tallest mountain in Africa, and it is quite the hike!
+Mount Kenya is the second tallest mountain in Africa, and it is quite a hike!
 Put your climbing skills to the test as you trek up this formidable mountain and take in the incredible views of Kenya.

 What do you like most about Kenya?
 Leave us a message in the comments below!